2026

 Deepening the Case for Egalitarianism in the International Order: A Comparative Perspective

-Leslye Obiora, Deepening the Case for Egalitarianism in the International Order: A Comparative Perspective, ICL Journal (forthcoming) (2024).
+Leslye Obiora, Deepening the Case for Egalitarianism in the International Order: A Comparative Perspective, 18 ICL Journal 457 (2024).

 Democratizing Law Librarianship: Reducing Barriers to Entry through Alternative Pathways to the Profession and Increased Support to Students